groundhoggwp/groundhogg/README.txt

 * TWEAKED The *Sync Users* tool is now a background process instead of a loader.
 * TWEAKED Replaced many usages of the branded loader with skeleton wireframe loaders.
 * TWEAKED Funnels with starting benchmarks also acting as a conversion will calculate the conversion based on the 2nd completed event within the time range.
+* FIXED Replacement codes not working in custom footer for composed emails.
 * FIXED "This week" date range not working.

 = 3.6.1.1 (2024-09-06) =